-If you notice any of these symptoms, you should stop consuming garlic ad consult with your doctor, who should provide medical advice on the best way forward.
+If you notice any of these symptoms, you should stop consuming garlic and consult your doctor, who should provide medical advice on the best way forward.

 There is a lot of debate on when is the best time to consume garlic.
 Some people prefer to have it first thing in the morning, while others prefer to take it at night, just before bedtime.
 However, we would advise you to test and try eating garlic at different times of the day to see what works best for you.

 Raw garlic is mostly eaten in the morning on an empty stomach.
 This is because the bacteria and other microbes present in the stomach and gut are most vulnerable before eating anything.
-Also, when you consume garlic on an empty stomach, there are no counter-acting foods, enzymes, or liquids present to reduce the antibiotic effect of garlic.
+Also, when you consume garlic on an empty stomach, no counter-acting foods, enzymes, or liquids are present to reduce garlic’s antibiotic effect.

 Take raw garlic with water on an empty stomach to fix any digestive disorders.
 Doing this can also help with weight loss.
 Garlic increases thermogenesis in our cells and helps us burn extra fats. the antioxidant properties of garlic reduce the risk of having fatty liver and hepatic injury.